datatrans/docs.pci-proxy.com/live_mode-test.md

 #  Sandbox (Test) Environment

-Before taking your integration live, use our sandbox environment to test it thoroughly.
-The PCI Proxy sandbox environment is a self-contained testing environment, designed to simulate our production environment.
-Please note, in test mode you can only use test credit cards.
+Before taking your integration live, use our Sandbox environment to test it thoroughly.
+The Sandbox environment is a self-contained testing environment, identical to our productive environment.

 ---